SAP-samples/cloud-abap-rap/README.md

 # Description

-This repository contains sample code that helps you to create boiler plate coding for the ABAP RESTful Application Programming Model (RAP) in SAP BTP, ABAP environment, SAP S/4HANA 2021 and SAP S/4HANA 2020.
+This repository contains sample code of the *RAP Generator* that helps you to create boiler plate coding for the ABAP RESTful Application Programming Model (RAP) in SAP BTP, ABAP environment, SAP S/4HANA 2021 and SAP S/4HANA 2020.

 ## What's new